stacksjs/stacks/README.md

 **🤖 Zero-config, by design**

 The Stacks framework automagically bundles & builds your code.
 A Web Component library, Vue 2 & 3 libraries, a composable functions library or API, plus all of its relating type declarations.
-Out of plain HTML & minimal JavaScript. _The best of the Vite, Nitro & unbuild engines in a zero-config way._
+Out of plain HTML & minimal JavaScript. _The best of the Vite & Nitro engines in a zero-config way._

 **🎨 Style with ease**